Sprout: Public interactive display, Website

 There are over 100 food scrap drop-offs across NYC, meaning plenty of New Yorkers live 5-10 minutes away from free composting services.
 But when you arrive at a drop-off, you might find garbage bins with a spray painted label and no signage.

 During observation sessions, most people didn’t even notice the bins.
-A barista from the café behind confirmed that people ask for directions weekly.
+A barista from the café behind this setup confirmed that people ask for directions weekly.

 Inconsistent Schedules & Setups

 The drop-offs operate like a pop-up shop, owned by different host sites.
 Each location looks different and opens on different days and times.
 They show up during open hours and leave without a trace.
 You’d never know that a drop-off spot is a drop-off spot.

 No Clear Online resource

 First off, the Department of Sanitation does not clearly explain the difference between Organics Collection and Food Scrap Drop-Offs — each service has its own website and they are unlinked.
 Because food scrap drop-offs in New York are run by numerous partners of NYC Compost Project, their individual websites have inconsistent information about drop-off locations, hours of operations and materials accepted.
 These websites are wordy and outdated, making it easy for people to give up researching how to compost as well.

 Increase street visibility of compost